wjonesrhys/java/README.md

 tab 1 - data summary
 --------------------

-this tab allows you to select a city to view a summray of data for what's selected
+this tab allows you to select a city to view a summary of data for what's selected

 you are then able to generate a report for all cities from here or click to go through to tab 2 for a better visualisation of the data